Malawi

 Trade with the EU

-Total trade with the EU amounted to € 413 million in 2022.
-The EU is after South Africa and China most important trading partner for Malawi.
-It ranks first as an export market for Malawian products.
+Total trade with the EU amounted to €329 million in 2023, making it the most important trading partner for Malawi.
+It ranks first as an export market for Malawian products, accounting for 27% of total exports.

-Malawi and the EU (2022)
+Malawi and the EU

-Imports from Malawi by product section
+Imports from Malawi by product section (2023, € million)

-Imports from Malawi over time (in € m)
+Imports from Malawi over time (€ million)

-MALAWI AND THE EU’s GSP
+MALAWI AND THE EU GSP

 Economic Impact